Fire-and-Dryland-Ecosystems-Lab/SheFireModel/README.md

-     make sure it works with the WlkrPlot4NE.csv example data set put your name and contact info on the new/updated function help/documentation page make the help page actually helpful for folks function names are capitalized, parameters are not parameter names should be consistent with other functions in the package (for example: x is always depth, t is always time)
+     make sure it works with the WlkrPlot4NE.csv example data set put your name and contact info on the new/updated function help/documentation page make the help page actually helpful for folks function names are lowercase and use "_" between words, parameters are not capitalized either and use "." between words parameter names should be consistent with other functions in the package (for example: x is always depth, t is always time)

 If you contribute to the model development (SheFire function):